Host (film): Plot

-Relieved that the ordeal seems to be over, the group members begin leaving the call.
-Radina leaves the room, unaware of her boyfriend Alan's body hanging behind her.
-Caroline's Zoom background, which shows a looping video of her doing chores, continues playing as the real Caroline suddenly has her face smashed into the camera.
-Forgetting to switch off a filter that superimposes masks and face paint onto her, Emma turns her camera towards her living room, where the filter places a mask on the face of an invisible figure which then turns to look at her.
-She runs away and scatters flour on the floor, in which the footprints of the demon approaching her appear.
-Her kitchen cupboards burst open before the demon attacks her, but she escapes into her bedroom.
+Relieved that the ordeal seems to be over, the group members begin preparing to leaving the call, when Caroline suddenly appears to be flung into the camera.
+Emma, forgetting to switch off a filter, turns her camera towards her living room, where the filter places a mask on the face of an invisible figure which then turns to look at her.
+She scatters flour on the floor, in which footprints approaching her appear, and she is attacked before escaping into her bedroom.
+Alan's body drops down behind Radina, prompting her to flee, but the demon kills her.
+Caroline's camera turns back on to show the demon smashing her head into her keyboard while she pleads for help before cutting out.

-Alan's body drops down behind Radina, prompting her to flee, but the demon kills her by throwing her into the wall.
-Noticing that Caroline is typing gibberish in the chat, Haley and Jemma watch as her camera turns back on to show the demon smashing her head into her keyboard while she pleads for help.
-Haley and Jemma argue and blame each other before Haley is pulled backward through the door of her room.
+Haley is pulled backward through the door of her room.
 Jemma, who lives around the corner from Haley, rushes over.
-Teddy returns to the call to see that only Emma remains, and a warning pops up to remind the group that the call will end in 10 minutes unless they upgrade to the premium version of Zoom.
+Teddy returns to the call to see that only Emma remains.
 Unaware of everything that has occurred, Teddy believes Emma is playing a prank on him, but he is attacked by the demon after it takes the form of a horrifying humanoid figure.
-He is chased into his garden, where he sees Jinny being lifted into the air before her neck is snapped and her body falls into the swimming pool.
+He is chased into his garden, where Jinny is lifted into the air and has her neck snapped.
 He runs away and hides, using a lighter to see where he is going, but the demon distracts him with an eerie music box his brother used to scare him with as a child.
 The demon knocks him down and he drops the lighter, causing a fire that burns him to death.